The Truth About Common Manufactured Home Misconceptions

 Sizes of manufactured homes range from slightly above the currently trendy “tiny homes,” at 600 square feet, all the way up to 2,500 square feet.
 Manufactured home producers also offer additions to the homes such as porches, decks and detached outbuildings like garages and storage sheds.

-Be sure to ask what’s available in design and size flexibility when shopping for a mobile home.
+Be sure to ask what’s available in design and size flexibility when buying a mobile home.
 The misconception that size and design are restricted is simply wrong.

 Manufactured Homes Are Quality-Built